open-atmos/PySDM/paper/paper.md

   aqueous sulfur chemistry, as well as coupling of particle transport and vapor/heat budget with grid-discretized fluid flow.
 This paper outlines subsequent developments in the "v2" releases of `PySDM` including representation of three new processes (collisional breakup, immersion freezing, and surface-partitioning of organic aerosol components), initialization framework for aerosol size and composition, enhanced support for adaptive time-stepping, and additional illustrative examples.

 In the companion `PySDM-examples` package, we continue to expand and maintain a set of examples demonstrating project features through automated reproduction of results from literature.
-The examples package has a fourfold role in the project.
+The examples package serves multiple roles in the project.
-First, it serves to guide users and developers through the package features.
+First, it guides users and developers through the package features.
 Second, `PySDM-examples` has been used as educational material, offering interactive Jupyter notebooks suitable for hands-on demonstrations of basic cloud-physics simulations.
-Third, inclusion of simulation scripts/notebooks pertaining to new research papers is intended to streamline assessment of the results by reviewers.
+Third, inclusion of simulation scripts/notebooks pertaining to new research papers can streamline assessment of the results by reviewers.
 Running simulations described in a paper can be done independently on a cloud-computing platform such as Google Colab or mybinder.org.
-Finally, we require new examples introduced into `PySDM-examples` to be accompanied by a set of "smoke tests" added in `PySDM`, which assert results against reference data to ensure that published results remain reproducible with future developments in `PySDM`.
+Finally, we require new examples introduced into `PySDM-examples` to be accompanied by a set of "smoke tests" in `PySDM`, which assert results against reference data to ensure that published results remain reproducible with future developments of `PySDM`.

 # Summary of new features and examples in v2

-For an example of running basic zero-dimensional simulations with `PySDM`, we refer to the project `README.md` file and the preceding @Bartman_et_al_2022_JOSS JOSS paper.
+For an example of running basic zero-dimensional simulations with `PySDM`, we refer to the project `README.md` file and @Bartman_et_al_2022_JOSS.
 The key building blocks of the `PySDM` API and class hierarchy are: "attributes", "backends", "dynamics", "environments", "products" and physics "formulae".
-The following code snippets demonstrating new elements of `PySDM` API can be added or substituted into the "v1" API description to run simulation using the new features.
+The following code snippets demonstrate new elements of `PySDM` API which can be added or substituted into the "v1" API description to run simulations using the new features.
-Execution of code snippets from both the present "v2" and the "v1" papers is included in the `PySDM` continuous integration workflow.
+Execution of code snippets from both the present "v2" and the previous "v1" papers is included in the `PySDM` continuous integration workflow.

 ## Collisional Breakup